mkeller3/FastGeosuitability/README.md

 Your results will be returned as a geojson collection.
 For each polygon, you will see a new set of properties returned.
 For more information about results, go to the [results](#results) section which goes into full detail.

-For this example, Cook County would be the best location county for me to live in, if I wanted to be near a large amount of Walmart's, Chick Fil A's, and Starbucks with a final score of 100.
+For this example, Cook County would be the best county for me to live in, if I wanted to be near a large amount of Walmart's, Chick Fil A's, and Starbucks with a final score of 100.

 Example Input